petemak/scan-img/README.md

 - Ring for HTTP abstraction
 - Compojure for routing
 - core.async for CSP in he file handling service
+- Bootstrap of UI styling
+- Font Awesome for icons

 ## Configuration